freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/local-scope-and-functions.md

 console.log(loc); // loc is not defined
 ```

-<code>loc</code> is not defined outside of the function.
+`loc` is not defined outside of the function.

 </section>

 ## Instructions

 <section id='instructions'>

 The editor has two `console.log`s to help you see what is happening.
 Check the console as you code to see how it changes.
 Declare a local variable `myVar` inside `myLocalScope` and run the tests.

 **Note:** The console will still have 'ReferenceError: myVar is not defined', but this will not cause the tests to fail.

 </section>

 ## Tests

 <section id='tests'>

 ```yml